Home | What's New | About Martin | Contact | Can I use these Images? | General Links |

 There is no indication of spines at the tail-tip; these images may not be detailed enough to show such a feature, but it is interesting to note that Chaetura (andrei) meridionalis (see below) has extremely short spines - the longest barely more than 2mm, compared with the 7.5mm of Chimney Swift C. pelagicus.

 The combination of short tail, extensive pale rear-end (reaching the tail-tip), less-dark tail feathers, dark underparts with short contrasting whitish throat plus slightly paler undertail coverts, and small pale crescent ahead of the eye seem to match Chaetura (andrei) meridionalis - also known as Sick's Swift.
 The "Swifts" monograph (Chantler and Driessens 1995) states that paler undertail coverts are diagnostic of this species (including form andrei) and Short-tailed Swift C. brachyura.
-The form C. (a.) meridionalis is an Austral migrant, breeding in southern Brazil and northern Paraguay and Argentina from August - January (Oct - Nov in Matto Grosso, Brazil), and known from a small number of specimens and a few sightings from Venezuela, Colombia, and central Panama (once) from August and September, with one record from the Falkland Islands/islas Malvinas in March.
+The form C. (a.) meridionalis is an Austral migrant, breeding in southern Brazil and northern Paraguay and Argentina from August - January (Oct - Nov in Matto Grosso, Brazil), and known from a small number of specimens and a few sightings from Venezuela, Colombia, and central Panama (once) from August and September, with one record from the Falkland Islands/islas Malvinas in March (probably a reverse-migrant).
 Migrants are known to be moving into the pan-Tepui region in May (per Sick 1993).